openwashdata/waschoolpiracema/README.md

 ## Data

-The package provides access to meaningful information on the municipality of Piracema.
-Located in the southeast region of Brazil, in the state of Minas Gerais, Piracema is a small size city adding up to 6,700 inhabitants (IBGE, 2023).
+The municipality of Piracema is located in the southeast region of Brazil, in the state of Minas Gerais.
+Piracema is a small size city adding up to 6,700 inhabitants (IBGE, 2023).
 Among all Brazilian territories, it ranks as the 3,734º smallest municipality out of 5,570 and in Minas Gerais it ranks as the 492º out of 853 (IBGE, 2023).

 Piracema is located approximately 120 km away from the capital of its state (Belo Horizonte), and it is inaccessible by public transportation (IBGE, 2023).
 Piracema will be the study area for the next phase of the research (collection of primary data).

 ``` r